Notes on the Geography of The Western United States: Oahu 2: Honolulu

 The building is from 1929.
 Built in the days before air conditioning, there's a loggia up top and a wide overhang.

 Geoffrey W. Fairfax calls this building the "gem of downtown Honolulu."
-(See his The Architecture of Honolulu, 1971.
-If you can find a newer guide, go for it.)
+(See his The Architecture of Honolulu, 1971.)

 The architect was C.W.
 Dickey (1871-1942), an MIT graduate whose career was spent in Honolulu.
 The material is terracotta.